HenestrosaDev/100-days-of-swift/Projects/26-MarbleMaze/README.md

 | [86](https://www.hackingwithswift.com/100/86) | <ul><li>[Tilt to move: CMMotionManager](https://www.hackingwithswift.com/read/26/3)</li><li>[Contacting but not colliding](https://www.hackingwithswift.com/read/26/4)</li></ul>                                   |
 | [87](https://www.hackingwithswift.com/100/87) | <ul><li>[Wrap up](https://www.hackingwithswift.com/read/26/5)</li><li>[Review for Project 26: Marble Maze](https://www.hackingwithswift.com/review/hws/project-26-marble-maze)</li></ul>                           |

-## I've learnt...
+## I Have Learnt...

-- Core Motion: Used in this project to get the input of the accelerometer
+- Core Motion: Framework provided by Apple that enables you to access the motion and environmental sensors on an iOS device.
+The framework provides access to a range of sensors, including the accelerometer, gyroscope, magnetometer, and barometer.
+With Core Motion, you can track the movement and orientation of the device, as well as measure the ambient pressure and relative altitude.
+Used in this project to get the input of the accelerometer

 ## Challenges